 - Find an option related to write policy and turn it off.
 If this option is unavailable under the General tab, search for it under the Policies tab.

-SD Card Recovery: Recover Deleted Files from SD Card
+Extra Tip: Recover Deleted Files from SD Card

 If the SD card is still not showing up in Windows and save your important data, please do not try repairing actions like formatting.
 You can still recover lost data from the damaged or corrupted SD card.
 What you need is a professional SD card recovery software, such as, Fucosoft Data Recovery.
 Using it, you can recover deleted files like photos, videos, and audios from SD card with high success rate.